 Cindy Merten, MA, Director of Christian Education and All Abilities Inclusion Ministry, came to First Presbyterian Church Birmingham in 1999 after serving in a similar capacity at another congregation for 11 years.
 Rooted in her conviction that we are better together and that faith formation must address the learning styles and needs of all people, she brought the Workshop Rotation Model of Sunday school to us in the form of CrossWalks.
 She is an Associate Certified Christian Educator and leads workshops, organizes conferences, teaches others about the “rotation” model and inclusion.
 Cindy is committed to working with staff and volunteers to provide programs for children through adults that reflect her conviction that worship, education and mission must be interwoven into the fabric of our faith and include all people.
 She holds a Masters of Education in Special Education with the Inclusion Specialty Certificate at the University of Michigan-Dearborn.
 Cindy and her husband Forrest have three grown children, two daughters-in-law and three grandchildren.
 Ask her and she will show you pictures.

-Bethany Peerbolte, Youth Ministries Director, is currently enrolled at Ecumenical Theological Seminary working on her Masters of Divinity.
+Bethany Peerbolte, MDiv., Director of Youth Ministries, recently graduated from Ecumenical Theological Seminary.
 She has a passion for youth of all abilities and hopes to stay in youth ministry even after graduation.
 If she isn’t at the church or school she can be found dancing tango, playing disc golf, or watching American Ninja Warrior.
 She has a growing collection of turtles, and loves Starbucks Frappuccino’s!

 Rev. Julie Madden, MDiv., Parish Associate, assists with pastoral care, visitation and worship.
 Julie received her Masters of Divinity from Ecumenical Theological Seminary in Detroit.
 She is married to Ben Beale and they have two sons, Dan and Sam.

-Dawn Swarthout, Communications Coordinator, has been a member of First Presbyterian for 23 years and has been the Communications Coordinator since 2011.
+Dawn Swarthout, Director of Communications, has been a member of First Presbyterian for 26 years and has been on staff since 2011.
 Dawn has a Bachelor of Science from the University of Michigan.
 Her primary responsibilities include publishing the Sunday bulletins, First Things, First News, the FPC Wednesday weekly email and other church publications.
-Dawn and her husband, Ken, have two sons, both are freshmen, one at North Farmington High School and one at Michigan State University.
-Dawn sings in the Chancel Choir and is on the Communications Ministry.
-Dawn and her family are active in Boy Scout Troop 179 as well as their younger son's soccer teams, FIRST Robotics and school activities.
+Dawn and her husband, Ken, have two sons, one at North Farmington High School and one at Michigan State University.
+Dawn sings in the Chancel Choir and is chair of Youth Ministries.
+Dawn and her family are active in supporting their younger son in soccer, theater and school activities.

 Kim McGlynn, Membership Coordinator, has been a member of First Presbyterian Church since 1997 and Membership Coordinator since 2005.
 She has her Bachelor of Arts in Communications from Michigan State University majoring in Advertising.
 Kim worked at Ross Roy, Inc. and J. Walter Thompson before starting her family.
 Kim and her husband, Dan, have 3 children.
 She has been active in the life of the church right from the get go.
 She sang in the Chancel Choir, directed the Children’s Choir, is an active member of Presbyterian Women, has sat on numerous church committees, attends Covenant Group and small Bible study groups and looks forward to more fun at FPC.
 Kim would LOVE to talk to anyone about the wonderful happenings here at church and how to become active in the FPC community